quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 First, the description of how the Moon formed—where it was simply a collection of random debris that coalesced in a singular object—is a bit of an oversimplification of the currently accepted lunar origin hypotheses.
 The most widely accepted hypothesis of how the Moon was formed is called the [giant impact hypothesis][24], where a planet the size of Mars called *Theia* collided with Earth and its resulant ejecta coallesced to for the Moon. *Cosmos* shows a planetoid hitting Earth, but what they showed is much smaller than the proposed Theia.[^1]

 Second, deGrasse Tyson mentions that we "invented Astronomy."
-The use of "invented" is problematic: we didn't make astronomy up like we did with astrology.
+The use of "invented" is problematic: we didn't make astronomy up like we did with, say, astrology.
 I'd strongly argue "discover" is a more appropriate description of our relation to astronomy and the other sciences.

 Third, another slight nitpick: deGrasse Tyson dates a "revolution in the way we live" (the so-called [Neolithic Revolution][25]) at around 10,000 years ago.
 It actually occurred 12,000–13,000 years ago.
 A drop in the bucket on the cosmological scale, but still 20–30% longer than deGrasse Tyson describes.